ronaldoussoren/altgraph/doc/dot.rst

-To display the graphs or to generate image files the `graphviz`_ package needs to be installed on the system, moreover the :command:`dot` and :command:`dotty` programs must be accesible in the program path so that they can be ran from processes spawned within the module.
+To display the graphs or to generate image files the `graphviz`_ package needs to be installed on the system, moreover the :command:`dot` and :command:`dotty` programs must be accessible in the program path so that they can be ran from processes spawned within the module.

 Example usage